1000+

 9. Not Utilizing Your Time Wisely

-It also means you’re probably overly involved in your company’s finance function’s simple and unproductive activities that can be managed by hiring a team of professional accountants in-house or easily and cost-effectively outsourced.
+You’re probably overly involved in your company’s finance function’s basic and unproductive activities that can be managed by hiring a team of professional accountants in-house or easily and cost-effectively outsourced.

 10. Not Seeking Professional Support